 The main attraction to 18k rose gold, then, is not the pink color.
 In fact, the color differences between 14k and 18k rose gold mean that, when put side by side, the 18k rose gold appears more yellow.
 This is because 18k rose gold contains more pure gold.
 Like 18k white gold or yellow gold, 18k rose gold contains 75% pure gold.
 The result is a softer, more malleable jewelry metal that contains a higher quantity of gold and therefore costs more.
 However, despite the increase in price due to the larger amounts of gold, most people prefer the color of 14k rose gold.

 When picking out a ring metal, it is important to understand what creates the color differences between 14k and 18k rose gold.
 If you desire a brighter pink color, then 14k is the way to go.
 On the other hand, if the value of the gold is the main attraction, then 18k rose gold fits the bill.
 Either way, rose gold is a beautiful precious metal that is perfect for engagement rings and wedding bands, so it’s hard to go wrong.
 The ultimate choice is deciding which color rose gold is right for you.
-Learn more in our Metal Education center today!
+Learn more about rose gold here!